satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # LEDs Logic control without level shifter

+It can work, but it doesn't have to.
+(I always prefer a level shifter)

 With a little trick (hack), a 3.3 V microcontroller without a level shifter can be used to control 5 V LEDs with a single diode and a sacrificial LED.
 The first LED is lowered to 4.3 V by the diode so that a signal of 4.3 V * 0.7 = 3.01 V can be used for control.
 The logic of this LED is 4.3 V, which is sufficient to supply the other LEDs with 5 V.
 Pay attention to the actual pin arrangement of your LED strips such as + 5V, GND and Data in (DI).